PyThaiNLP/pythainlp/docs/api/wsd.rst

 pythainlp.wsd
 =============

-The :class:`pythainlp.wsd` contains get word sense function for Thai Word Sense Disambiguation (WSD).
+The :class:`pythainlp.wsd` contains functions used to get word senses for Thai Word Sense Disambiguation (WSD).

 Modules